Kellen-Linse/Data-Structs-Algos-and-Interviews/Cracking_the_Coding_Interview/CTCI_video/video_notes.md

 - Prompt the interviewer
   - What do you want your interviewer to ask you about?
 - Hobbies
-  - If you have a compelling hobby.
+  - If you have a compelling hobby...
-  - Frame them in the most positive light.
+  - Frame them in the most positive light
-  - Anything technical hobby
+  - Any technical hobby

 ![ctci](./resources/ctci.JPG)